 NDE will establish and operate Integrated English Literacy and Civics Education (IELCE) programs by offering a competitive, multi-year Request for Proposal (RFP) process specifically for section 243, Integrated English Literacy and Civics Education funds in compliance with the requirements of Subtitle C of Title II of WIOA to eligible providers in conjunction with the Title II Adult Education and Literacy Activities RFP competition.
-The RFP for IELCE funds under Section 243 includes necessary responses to the thirteen considerations in Section 231 which are reflected in the review committee scoring.

-The purpose of IELCE is to assist immigrants, including professionals with degrees and credentials in their native countries, and other individuals who are English language learners in acquiring an understanding of the American system of government, individual freedom, and the rights and responsibilities of citizenship and gain specific occupational skills necessary for employment.
+The purpose of IELCE is to assist immigrants and other individuals who are English language learners in acquiring an understanding of the American system of government, individual freedom, and the rights and responsibilities of citizenship and gain specific occupational skills necessary for employment.
 The Nevada local providers accomplish this by providing instruction through a curriculum that includes specific civic objectives that cover consumer economics, community resources, health, employment, government and law, US History, transitions, and workforce training.
 The programs work in conjunction with the U.S. Citizenship and Immigration Services to provide preparation for naturalization based on the resources provided by that agency.